Celebrate Indigenous culture on these amazing walking tours in Ontario

 Experience interpretive, nature-based Indigenous tours on majestic Manitoulin Island, the world's largest freshwater island and home to the Ojibwe, Odawa and Pottawatomi peoples.
 Your tour may include a visit to art galleries and museums, such as the Ojibwe Cultural Foundation in M'Chigeeng.
 Or opt for the guided Mother Earth Hiking Trail up to a site 280 feet high with a 180 degree panoramic view overlooking the island below.
 The kids will love speciality workshops like drum-making and storytelling.

 Journey to Anishinaabe Knowledge Trail, Royal Botanical Gardens, Hamilton

 The Royal Botanical Gardens is an extensive, year-round, natural attraction featuring sprawling gardens, an arboretum, trails and programs geared to educate on horticulture and conservation.
 Follow the Journey to Anishinaabe Knowledge trail that explores indigenous flora used by First Nations peoples.
 Interpretive nodes and audio devices offer information about the plants and their connection to culture, language, ecology and history.
-Starting in the Arboretum near the Nature Interpretive Centre, the trail extends just under 1.5 kilometres to Hickory Valley.
+Starting in the Arboretum near the Nature Interpretive Centre, the trail extends just under a mile to Hickory Valley.